 This mouse is incredibly well constructed, including the incredibly smart coated USB cord.
 The software is easy to learn, but likely you won’t make too many modifications as it works right out-of-the-box.
 The one-time activation of the Core3 features is a bit of a bummer as it feels to be a hidden fee.
 Beyond that, the price is superb and an absolute bargain.

-Editor’s Note: This score has been lowered from a 4 to a 3 post-publish.
+Editor’s Note: This score has been lowered to a 0 post-publish.
 This due to being kicked by PunkBuster while playing Battlefield 3 using the “Bloody” software was running.
 When deactivated, poses no problems.
 This is, in fact, a “cheat mouse” despite the quality performance and construction.

 This mouse was provided by PR for review purposes